sagesharp/code-of-conduct-template/procedures/onboarding-committee-members.md

  * [LIST] [Do not link to the location of the resources, but list their general nature.
 E.g. "Committee private mailing list" or "Committee private forum" or "Reports Google Drive folder"]

-Committee members shall serve for a term of one year.
-After one year, the committee chair will check in with the committee member.
-If the member confirms they wish to continue serving, their term will be renewed.
-If the member fails to respond to the chair request communications, they will be removed from the committee and off-boarded.

 ## License and Attribution

 This Code of Conduct committee procedures guide is licensed under the [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/).